Pond Slider (Trachemys scripta)

 The subspecies ranging into Iowa is the red-eared slider, Trachemys scripta elegans.

-The red-eared slider lives in southeastern Iowa.
+The red-eared slider naturally lives in southeastern Iowa.
 They follow the Mississippi north into Iowa and are found in the four large southeastern rivers connected to the Mississippi.
-Populations have probably been introduced in Iowa due to the release of pet turtles.
+Populations have been introduced throughout Iowa due to the release of pet turtles.
 Red-ears found anywhere but southeastern Iowa are probably such turtles.

 Breeding occurs in the late part of April.
 The male swims behind a female as she moves to shallow water.
 Then he swims past the female and positions himself directly in front of her facing her head-on.
 Stretching out his forelimbs, he vibrates his long front claws along the females cheeks.
 Many times she may respond by backing away and swimming onward and thus the male follows and repeats the courtship behavior.
 When she is ready to breed, she may stroke his forelimbs with her claws.
 The male mounts the female from behind using his claws to secure his position.
 Then he moves his tail under hers to breed.